vemchance/BDA-SemEval4/Subtask2a/readme.md

 This is a seperate model which reads in Google Vision entities as text.
 You can download these entities for the training and test sets [here](https://drive.google.com/drive/folders/14PhBsqzrEa4UjjTITCF8pLPWTa8SW6ek).

 ## Task Data
 Copies of the task data are available from the [task website](https://propaganda.math.unipd.it/semeval2024task4).
-For copies of the augmented data used for training (e.g., direct translated data), please [Contact the lead paper author](v.sherratt-2020@hull.ac.uk).
+For copies of the augmented data used for training (e.g., direct translated data), please contact the lead author: v.sheratt-2020@hull.ac.uk.
 Alternatively, you can recreate the sampled training data using GPT-3.5, albeit the random sample you choose from the task data may differ from ours.